12-13 Tammuz: the Rashbi Connection, the Geuloh Connection

 “PUT YOUR MONEY WHERE YOUR MOUTH IS”

 The resolution of 1870 doesn’t seem to interest the Rebbe at all.
 The Rebbe considers July 4th to have been declared a legal public holiday by the fact that it became a paid holiday.
 A case of “put your money where your mouth is”?
 Or perhaps connected with the ruling of the Alter Rebbe regarding Birkas Cohanim11: according to Ashkenazi custom the Cohanim do not bless the congregation on Shabbos because they are troubled from losing a day’s income.
-If Cohanim are troubled because they are missing the profits in the marketplace, so certainly, lehavdil, a gentile employee could feel like it’s raining on his July 4th parade.
+If Cohanim are troubled because they are missing the profits in the marketplace, so certainly, lehavdil, a gentile employee (and surely there were a few Jewish employees here, as well) could feel like it’s raining on his July 4th parade.12

 RESOLUTION OF DECLARATION?